 Dental assistants are in great demand.
-It is a career with security, variety, prestige and respect - factors you value in the work-place.
+It is a career with security, variety, prestige and respect.
 Employment is expected to grow 39 percent from 2008 to 2018 according to the U.S. Bureau of Labor Statistics.
 An aging population keeping their natural teeth and an increased focus on preventative dental care for younger generations create this increased demand for dental services.
 Job opportunities can be found in private and group practices, clinics within local hospitals, in the armed services, or as an instructor in a dental assistant program.
 Dental assistants are members of the dental care team who perform a wide variety of tasks requiring both interpersonal and technical skills.